 3. Dangerous Decorations

-Most decorations look like toys to a curious pet and should be used with caution and supervision.
-Tinsel and other shiny, stringy ornaments should be watched closely or avoided entirely if you have a cat.
+Most decorations look like toys to a curious pet and should be used cautiously and supervised.
+Tinsels and other shiny, stringy ornaments should be watched closely or avoided entirely if you have a cat.
 It can cause internal blockages if ingested.

 Pets can also get tangled in decorations and have to potential to strangle or hurt them.
-Considering that most ornaments are fragile and breakable, your playful kitten or curious pooch could easily knock them down, leaving sharp shards on the floor.
+Since most ornaments are fragile and breakable, your playful kitten or curious pooch could easily knock them down, leaving sharp shards on the floor.

 Small Decorations Look Like Toys

-When you are decorating, keep your pets occupied with a favourite treat or a new toy.
+Keep your pets occupied with a favourite treat or a new toy when decorating.
 This can help curb your pet's overwhelming desire to chase or bat at decorations while you are shuffling them around the house.

 Skip the Tinsel